-The story probably isn’t true
+The story probably isn’t true.

-You can start to see that you can pick the story that this person has been telling themselves apart.
+You can start to see that you can pick the story that this person has been telling them apart.
 It is also true that some people who are deemed attractive by today’s standards still feel that way.
 But it’s not just about looks when people start to feel this.
 It could be about intelligence or how smart they are.

 What causes the stories in our head

 Many people have stories in their minds that negatively influence their lives.
 The question is, why do we create these stories, and how did these stories come into existence?
 There are a few reasons why this is happening.